 There is a clear link between the Civil Rights laws and ideas in the 1960s and the Equal Opportunity smokescreen that protected Major Hasan as he radicalized in front of the eyes of his comrades.
-The terrorist Hasan had a series of poor evaluations and did a public, pro-Islamist harangue to Army doctors at Walter Reed Army Hospital.
+The terrorist Hasan had a series of poor evaluations and delivered a public, pro-Islamist harangue to Army doctors at Walter Reed Army Hospital.
 Yet his commander didn’t want to do anything for fear an Equal Opportunity Complaint.
 The owner of the gun shop where Major Hasan got his firearm was suspicious, but sold the gun anyway.
-Indeed the City Leaders of Killeen, Texas still haven’t moved to shut down Hasan’s mosque.
+Indeed, the city leaders of Killeen, Texas still haven’t moved to shut down Hasan’s mosque.
 The US Government’s Equal Opportunity offices were set up in 1965 as a response to the Civil Rights victory.
 Today, Islamist immigrants whose ancestors were not in the US in 1964 can use EO as a smokescreen for terror.

 The White Savior Narrative Influencing American Leadership Policies